 - If you have bulk delivery shipments to your terminals, each shipment should be tested for basic properties.

-- Possible contamination, sabotage or vandalism is cause for testing.
+- Possible contamination is cause for testing.

-- Large bulk reservoirs should be tested at least twice a year for basic properties – Water & Sediment, and Bacteria, Fungi & Mold.
+- Large bulk reservoirs should be tested at least twice a year for basic properties – Water & Sediment and Bacteria, Fungi & Mold.

 - If you are blending #1 & #2 Diesel Fuel for winter applications, Cloud Point, Pour Point will tell you if you have reached the desired level of protection.